-This emphasis on love distinguishes Ai-Jen Poo from many 20th-century American labor organizers who used a more confrontational -- even violent -- approach to win worker rights.
-For Poo, social change is more powerful when it comes from a place of mutual compassion, which makes special sense in this case since domestic work is about taking care of others.
+This emphasis on love distinguishes Ai-jen Poo from many twentieth-century American labor organizers who used a more confrontational – even violent – approach to win worker rights.
+For Poo, social change is more powerful when it comes from a place of mutual compassion, which makes special sense in this casesince domestic work is about taking care of others.

 In an interview with The Sun magazine, Poo explained that a domestic worker is anyone who works in someone’s home.
 Domestic workers include nannies, cooks, housekeepers, and eldercare providers who often play the additional roles of tutor, chauffeur, or confidante.
 According to Poo, “Theirs is the work that makes all other work possible, because without it many professionals could not go to their jobs.”

 Though essential, the work is usually invisible because it takes place behind the walls of someone’s home.
 Typically, this work is done by women, and those women are often ethnic minorities or undocumented immigrants.
 Employers can easily take advantage of these isolated employees who have no one to tell if they are treated unfairly.
 Says Poo, “I have heard about employers who have kept workers’ passports or not paid them for months or fired them for calling in sick or becoming pregnant.
 In between are the employers who do not respect boundaries, who come home at eight when they said they would be home at six; meanwhile the worker’s own family is waiting for a meal.”